jberkel/sms-backup-plus/README.md

 After clicking on "Grant Access" SMS Backup+ will become visible again, the checkbox should now be checked, indicating that the authorization process was successful.

-### Upgrading (for users of SMS Backup)

-You don't need to uninstall the old version in order to try out SMS Backup+.
-However make sure that "Auto backup" is disabled in both apps, otherwise you might end up with messages backed up multiple times, resulting in duplicates in Gmail.

-If you've used SMS Backup before you should just connect your Gmail account as described above (SMS Backup+ is not able to access login information stored by SMS Backup).
-Make sure you select "Skip" when asked about the initial sync, otherwise already backed up messages will be backed up again.

 ### Initial backup